 Berlin mit der S-Bahn erfahren

 The history of the Berlin S-Bahn is closely linked to the history of the city in the 20th century.
-The S-Bahn was once one of the most modern means of transport in the world.
-The Ringbahn was more than a transport link, it was a lifeline.
+It was once one of the most modern means of transport in the world.
+Was more than a transport link, it was a lifeline.
 After the war, sovereignty over the S-Bahn lay with the GDR Reichsbahn.
-After the Wall was built, the number of passengers fell and the S-Bahn quickly lost half of its passengers in all of Berlin.
+After the Wall was built, the number of passengers fell and it quickly lost half of its passengers in all of Berlin.
 Empty trains, official railway systems and a ramshackle vehicle fleet shaped the political situation of the West Berlin S-Bahn.
 In the east half of the city an increase was recorded over the years because the S-Bahn was expanded in East Berlin.
 After the fall of the Wall, the route network was renovated and the ring closed again.
 Today over a million people use this mode of transport again.
-The Documentary tells the history and stories of the Ringbahn.
-Each station has something special and noteworthy to discover.
-(Translated from the original text from rbb)